geekarist/ulcn/README.md

 ## Features

-You can import deeplinks from several sources
+You can import deeplinks from several sources:
 - The clipboard
 - The location field of a calendar event
 - Selected text (using a custom text selection action)